krystllize/blackjack/README.md

 - If a dealer draws a card of value 10 (10, J, Q, K) or an Ace, they must check after all players have received their cards and confirm whether or not they have received a blackjack.
 If the dealer immediately receives a blackjack, the round ends immediately.
 - If a player receives two cards of the same denomination (e.g. two 7s), they have the option to split and play each card as a separate hand.
 Only one split can be made on the initial hand.
 - If a player receives two aces, the hand is automatically split, and you may only draw one card on each split ace.
-- The program mimics the environment of a typical casino, where additional players are allowed to leave and join after every round.
+- The program assumes that a same number of players will be playing each round, and that each player's turn will remain the same across all rounds
 - Probabilities of the dealer drawing high values (17+) is provided to the player before they choose to hit or stand, to provide them with additional information to make their decision